cyberbotics/webots-doc/guide/controller-programming.md

 }
 ```

-and if the controller's name is *"demo"*, then this sample controller code:
+And if the controller's name is *"demo"*, then this sample controller code:

 ```c
 #include <webots/robot.h>